Washer Dryer FAQ’s

 Washer dryers are popular for many reasons, one of which is how simple and effective they are.
 If you’re yet to use your own model or aren’t sure if you’ve been using it correctly, this is what you should be doing:

 1. Separate your washing into colours and whites and place your first load in the machine.
-Make sure not to overload your machine, since this will prevent your clothes from cleaning and drying properly.
+Make sure not to overload your machine.
+As this will prevent your clothes from cleaning and drying properly.

 3. Select your setting.
-If you’re not sure what the settings on your machine are, consult your manual for more information.
+If you’re not sure of the settings on your machine, consult your manual for more information.
 This step includes selecting a type of wash (e.g. hot or cold wash) and a drying setting.

-Remember that once the cycle has begun the door will lock and you won’t be able to access your laundry, so make sure you’ve selected the right setting before hitting start.
+Remember that once the cycle has begun the door will lock and you won’t be able to access your laundry.
+Make sure you’ve selected the right setting before

 What are the Different Types of Washer Dryer?

 When you’re deciding which washer dryer to buy, it’s important to know all of your options.
-There are two main categories to consider: freestanding washer dryers and integrated washer dryers.
+There are two installation types of washer dryer: freestanding and integrated.

 What Size Washer Dryer Do I Need?

 Before buying a washer dryer it’s important to consider what capacity you will need.
-Most integrated models will have a 6/7kg load capacity – which refers to how much laundry the machine can handle.
+This refers to how much laundry the washer dryer can handle.
+Integrated models tend to have a smaller load capacity.
+Freestanding models usually have larger capacity options.
+This is because they aren’t restricted by kitchen cabinet dimensions.

-For more information on finding the perfect model for you, read our Buying Guide to Washer Dryers.
+For more information on finding the perfect washer dryer for your home, read our Washer Dryers Buying Guide.

-We only stock Washer Dryers from top brands so you can be sure that you’re buying into quality.
-Buy online today, with options to suit any budget.
-Free shipping available!
+We only stock washer dryers from top brands so you can be sure that you’re buying into quality.
+Browse our collection online today, with options to suit any budget.
+Fast and free delivery available!

 Shop Now